Jinxi, Kunshan: History

-Early in the Neolithic Age, this place was inhibited by humans, who created the brilliant prehistoric culture.
-In Spring and Autumn Period, King Helü of Wu ordered Wu Zixu to build a city outside Suzhou, which was the prototype of Jinxi.
-Ma Yuan, a famous general in the Han dynasty once organized and trained his soldiers here; Zhang Zhao, a famous minister serving Lord Sun Quan in the Three Kingdoms Period was buried here.
-The famous painter Gu Kaizhi in the Eastern Jin Dynasty, refused to assume any official positions in his old age and lived in seclusion there.
+Early in the Neolithic Age, this place was inhabited by humans, who created the brilliant prehistoric culture.
+In Spring and Autumn period, King Helü of Wu ordered Wu Zixu to build a city outside Suzhou, which was the prototype of Jinxi.
+Ma Yuan, a famous general in the Han dynasty once organized and trained his soldiers here; Zhang Zhao, a famous minister serving Lord Sun Quan in the Three Kingdoms period was buried here.
+The famous painter Gu Kaizhi in the Eastern Jin dynasty, refused to assume any official positions in his old age and lived in seclusion there.
 During the Song dynasty, Emperor Xiaozong's consort Lady Chen was infatuated with this town's scenery and chose to be buried here.
 The town's name was changed to Chenmu (Chen's tomb).
 This name was carried on for about 880 years and the name Jinxi was not restored until 1993.
 An old poem described the beautiful scene that “the golden waves of Dianshan Lake reached far while the jade- like tides in Cheng Lake went even”.
 Therefore, Jinxi is famous for its “golden waves and jade-like tides”.